 Hemophilia type B is a genetic disorder caused by missing or defective factor IX, a blood clotting protein.
 The disorder can cause prolonged bleeding or oozing after surgery or an injury.
 In severe cases, spontaneous bleeding may occur in the absence of injury.

-Hemophilia type B is about four times rarer than type A and can affect all ethnic groups equally.
+Type B is about four times rarer than hemophilia type A and can affect all ethnic groups equally.
 A subtype of hemophilia type B, known as hemophilia B Leyden, causes episodes of excessive bleeding in childhood, which gradually disappear after puberty.